 Start with right turns, which are fairly simple.
-Right turns are always made from the right lane of the current road to the first, open lane of the new road.
-Look for signs and signals that indicate whether "right on red" is allowed.
+Right turns are always made from the right lane of the current road to the first, open lane of the new road (unless multiple dedicated right-turn lanes are marked).
+Look for signs and signals to indicate whether "right on red" is allowed.
 Practice right turns 10-12 times before moving on to left turns.

-l esson two - left turns
+Lesson two - left turns

-Left turns should almost always begin and end in the closest lane to the right of the yellow line.
+Left turns should always begin and end in the closest lane to the right side of the yellow line.
 The yellow line in the lane being turned into should be your teen's target.
-There are three types of left turns:
+An exception would be when multiple left-hand turn lanes are present.
+There are three types of left turns.